Five Years of Marriage

 "'Cause you're my king and I'm your lionheart."

-It was official, I had a big fat crush. but Neither one said a word until we were in Kenya for our practical part of the school.
+It was official, I had a big fat crush.
+Neither one of us said a word until we were in Kenya for our practical part of the school.

-Our first week there we stayed an hour outside of Nairobi at a compound out in the bush.
+Our first week there we stayed an hour outside of Nairobi at a compound out in the bush (basically "out in the country" if your from the south & "out in the county" if your from Bellingham).
 We were lying in the grass, under the stars with the rest of our team.
 He smoothly slipped his hand in mine without anyone noticing.
 From then on we both knew how we felt but tried our best to put off our feelings for the duration of our time in Kenya.
-Here we were in another world, experiencing what it's like to live without running water or shotty electricity, and the joy and generosity of Kenyan people.
+Here we were in another world, experiencing what it's like to live without running water or dependable electricity.
+While also experiencing the joy and generosity of Kenyan people.
 We were being exposed to absolute poverty in the slums in Nairobi and so much more I couldn't even begin to list... together.
 The richness of life experience deepening our relationship.

-Gorgeous bougainvilleas grew everywhere we went in Kenya, especially in Nairobi and he'd pick a colorful leaf and give it to me.
+Gorgeous bougainvilleas grew everywhere we went in Kenya, especially in Nairobi and he'd pick a colorful leaf and give it to me every time we passed one.
+Seriously, every time.
 Almost as to say "I'm still here."

 Our trip ended in Mombasa.
 The Indian Ocean was breathtaking and our love for one another was more than ready to grow.
 We stopped trying to hide it and on the 9-hour flight back to Iceland we rested our heads on each other's shoulder.

 When we got back to Iceland Tyler made that sometimes awkward unbroken eye contact he still does, and asked if he could "pursue my heart with integrity and honor".
 I had never experienced such intentionality nor felt such certainty within.
 I managed to mumble some version of yes.
-We shared our first kiss down by the Reykjavik harbor and I flew home to Tennessee just a few days later and he bought a one-way ticket to Nashville a month after.
+We shared our first kiss down by the Reykjavik harbor and I flew home to Tennessee just a few days later.
+He bought a one-way ticket to Nashville a month after I left.

-I've spent the last days thinking about how we met and the past five years of marriage, I've wanted to write some sort of Ode to our marriage but I'm not sure how to describe this life we've built.
+I've spent the last days thinking about how we met and the past five years of marriage, I've wanted to write some sort of Ode to our marriage.
+I'm not sure how to describe this life we've built.
 Our story of falling in love is like a storybook and the time spent past that, dating, engagement, marriage has had it's dreamy romantic moments and plenty of joy.
-Happy to say I often laugh so hard at his silly dad puns my face hurts, but often there are also moments when we miss each other, when we spew fireballs of words, when we forget to see each other's needs.
+I'm happy to say I often laugh so hard at his stupid dad jokes my face hurts.
+Often there are also moments when we miss each other, when we spew fireballs of words, when we forget to see each other's needs.

 Some days the movie about us would be soundtracked by these words...